Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 1. Sauté the Vegetables and Spices

 In a deep sauté pan, heat 2 tbsp oil and 3 tbsp ghee butter over medium heat.
 Once melted and bubbling gently, add your sliced mushrooms, garlic, and spices.
-Turn the heat low and sauté until golden, and their liquid has evaporated; about 10–15 minutes.
+Turn the heat to low and sauté until golden, and the liquid has evaporated, about 10–15 minutes.

 2. Make a Gluten-Free Roux